timkk/EoA/README.md

 # EoA

-This is a text about 'Elements of Alchemy'
+This is a text about 'Elements of Alchemy'.
+This will be an awesome game.